sheaDurgin/Database-Systems/Assignment_1/README.md

     echo "Assignment_1/" >> .git/info/sparse-checkout
     git pull origin main

-The necessary installs for the code are as such
+The necessary installs for the code are as such:

     beautifulsoup4
     tqdm